 The utility is designed to work on the host where the .frm files reside.
 It does not permit connecting to a remote host to read .frm files.

 If something goes wrong during the spawning of the server, use the verbosity option three times (-vvv) to turn on maximum depth debug statements.
-This will ensure you will see all of the messages from the start of the spawned server from bootstrap onward.
-Look for errors in these statements as to why the spawned server will not start.
+This ensures you see all of the messages from the start of the spawned server from bootstrap onward.
+Look for errors in these statements as to why the spawned server did not start.

 If you do not want to permit the utility to launch a temporary instance of a MySQL server, you should use the diagnostic mode instead.
 However, the diagnostic mode may not recover all of the options for a table.